chronophage/kon-reh/ttrpg/reference/expansions/penance.md

 **Memory in One Line:** He chose lichdom to pay for everything.
 **Tone Tags:** contrition • study • candles • choice
-**Start Position:** Controlled if you showed mercy/restitution on ≥10 floors; Risky otherwise.
+**Start Position:** Dominant if you showed mercy/restitution on ≥10 floors; Controlled otherwise.
 Any violent approach starts Desperate.

 **Extended Lore (For GM Eyes)**